pan4ratte/calibre-modern-gnome/README.md

 ## Icons Update Status and Source

 The table below represents the current update status of each icon in the collection and its source.
 The icons are listed in alphabetical order.
-Status options: (a) "Done": icon was succesfully replaced; (b) "Needs an update": should be replaced with modern alternative; (c) "Unable to update": some icons are not replacable because they are used for multiple, contradicting purposes in the Calibre UI — they could be changed only after UI update of Calibre itself.
+Status options: (a) "Done": icon was succesfully replaced; (b) "Needs an update": should be replaced with modern alternative; (c) "Unable to update": some icons are not replacable because they are used for multiple, contradicting purposes in the Calibre UI — they could be changed only after UI update of Calibre itself; (d) "Unchanged": some icons do not need an update.

 |File name								| Icon 									| Source 						| Status			|
 |---------------------------------------|---------------------------------------|-------------------------------|-------------------|